Skip to content

 Using Keychain

-• Install keychain
+• Install Keychain:

 sudo apt install keychain

-• Add the following lines to your .bashrc or ~/.zshrc file:
+• Add this to your .zshrc file: